TrainWeb.org Facebook Page

 Map: Ho 17 E 11, AA 1 C 11 Topographic Maps

-Installed at this location in 2003 was the then-new tracking technology, TransCore.
-This system supplanted CSX's On Track system, which was also found at this location.
+On-Track Dorsey 1 Installed at this location in 2003 was the then-new tracking technology called TransCore.
+It supplanted CSX's On-Track system, which was also found at this location (right).
 However, the corrugated "planter" style foundations for the new devices give them the appearance of being temporary.

 From the TransCore Web site: "Tracking billions of dollars of equipment and cargo is crucial for good customer service and efficient rail and intermodal operations.
 That's one reason the North American rail industry adopted a mandatory standard based on TransCore’s Amtech wireless RFID technology.
 More than 95 percent of all railcars in interchange service in North America are equipped with our radio frequency tags, allowing railroads to manage cars and locomotives nationwide."